 What we mean by Umbrella Company

 When we talk about umbrella companies, we mean compliant, professional companies who offer employment to contractors.
 However, there are many companies who don’t fit this description who badge themselves as umbrella companies.
 It’s important to remember that not everyone who says they’re an umbrella company will do things the way we describe here, and it’s just as important to avoid the ones who don’t.
-The table below shows some of the types of companies you could encounter when searching for umbrella companies.

 You should be employed